NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - minimum turndown ratio
 - schedules
 - load ranges
+- Setpoint at Outdoor Low Temperature
+- Outdoor Low Temperature
+- Setpoint at Outdoor High Temperature
+- Outdoor High Temperature

 This is probably a series of tables, one for each type, the report the pertinant information including what they apply to.

+#### Equipment Summary - PlantLoop or CondenserLoop ####

+New report for PlantLoop objects.
+One row for each Plant or CondenserLoop

+- name
+- type (PlantLoop or CondenserLoop)
+- provides heating
+- provides cooling
+- Maximum Loop Flow Rate
+- Minimum Loop Flow Rate
+- Total pump power on loop